Malay College Kuala Kangsar: Sports

-The school has four sports areas.
-The main field is in front of the Big School, equipped with two fields reserved for rugby, soccer ("the Big Field").
-The Big Field also doubles as a cricket pitch with the crease running along the football pitch alongside.
-To the east of Big School, sits three basketball courts, two immediately north of the East Wing and the Tun Haniff Court alongside the pathway between East Wing and the New Hostel.
-The hockey turf is located in front of New Hostel.
-The main volleyball court is located in front of the East Wing and three other volleyball courts located next to West Wing, Pavilion and New Hostel.
-A squash court sits immediately north of Dorm 3 and 4.
-There is also a gymnasium within the New School block, sitting next to the Prep School basketball court, and the Prep School football pitch and another one behind the West Wing.
-A short course swimming pool on the west of the Big School accommodates the water polo team and hosts the annual Swimming Gala.
-Next to it is Arena 72, a futsal court with 2 other futsal courts behind the hokey turf.
-In front of the main gate is a slanting perch of grass slightly smaller than a full football pitch and house Padang C where collegians play football during games hours.
-Prep School and New Hostel has its own playing field at its compound, equipped with rugby uprights and football goal posts.

-The college ground is the only place in Malaysia where an Eton Fives court is found.
+The college ground is the only place in Asia where an Eton Fives court is found.
 The court is located on the south side of the Big School, nearby the IB World School campus.
 With the introduction of squash in 1938, Eton Fives began to lose popularity at the school until it was not played at all.
-Since a trip in August 2014 by two top English players the game's popularity has grown and more students are now playing again.
-Today, the students compete annually in The Schools National Championships, United Kingdom at Highgate School, Eton College and Shrewsbury School.
+Since a trip in August 2014 by the top UK coach Anthony Theodossi and his assistant, the game's popularity has grown and more students are now playing again.
+Since then, the students have competed in The Schools National Championships, United Kingdom at Highgate School, Eton College and Shrewsbury School.

-The school excels in sports and debate.
-It became a powerhouse in Rugby Union during the 1960s and is currently the best rugby school team in the nation.
-Nicknamed "MCKK All Blacks" after the New Zealand national team for its all black strip, they perform the haka before matches.
-Traditionally, it has held a match series against the Vajiravudh College of Thailand since 1960.
+The school is currently the best rugby school team in the nation.
+Nicknamed "MCKK All Blacks" after the New Zealand national team for its all black strip, they even perform the haka before matches.
+Traditionally, it has held match series against the Vajiravudh College of Thailand since 1960.
 In odd-numbered years, the match is held in Kuala Kangsar.
 In even-numbered years, it is held in Bangkok.
 In addition to this, MCKK competes with its prominent rivals every year in a multi-games carnival.

-The school basketball team is called "MCKK Cagers" and won Piala Hamdan Tahir, the boarding-schools basketball championship, 19 times since 1977, the most in Malaysian history.
-MCKK debate teams have won Piala Perdana Menteri, the boarding-schools national debate, five times for Malay category and twice for English category.
+The school basketball team is called "MCKK Cagers" and won Piala Hamdan Tahir, the boarding-schools basketball championship, 20 times since 1977, the most in Malaysian history.
+MCKK debate teams have won Piala Perdana Menteri, the boarding-schools national debate, six times for Malay category and four times for English category.